The Cesium Flash

 “They want to see if we could be of any use.
 They probably figured my highly emotional behavior would make me less suspicious to you.
 That is probably why they gave Utalk a weapon and sent her out.”

-Utalk answered in a low, stoic tone.
+Utalk answers in a low, stoic tone.
 “They gave me no explanation.
 They handed me the weapon told me the direction to take and said if I see you I should kill you both.”

 A short time later a car stopped and gave them a ride to a gas station.